 Nursing home residents cannot always protect themselves from abuse or neglect.
 For this reason, their families must stay cognizant of the risk and watch for any signs of a problem.
-If your aging loved one does suffer injuries because of an abusive nursing home employee or another caregiver, they may be eligible for compensation for their damages.
+If your aging loved one suffers injuries from an abusive nursing home employee or another caregiver, they may be eligible for compensation for their damages.

 If your family member experienced abuse in a South Florida nursing home, the Law Offices of Anidjar & Levine can help you recover the compensation they deserve.
 Our West Palm Beach nursing home abuse lawyer can help you file a claim against the nursing home owners and administrators and hold them responsible for the harm they caused.